 Meanwhile, oil continues to gush into the Gulf of Mexico at 5,000 barrels per day which equates to 210,000 gallons a day.
 To date, the only contact with the coast has been in the Chandeleur islands in Louisiana where the US Coast Guard and National Guard are laying a protective ring of booms.
 There is no end to this oil disaster in site.
 The impact on the Louisiana Wetlands and the environment is terrifying.

-If your small business, family, shrimp business, or oyster business in Louisiana, Alabama, Florida, Mississippi, North Carolina or Maryland has been impacted by the British Petroleum BP Oil Spill Disaster then you should consider consulting with an attorney about what your options are.
-Most lawyers will give a free telephone consultation, and would handle the case on a contingent fee which means that if there is no recovery, there would be no attorney fees at all.
-Call 888-213-8140 for more information.
+If your small business, family, shrimp business, or oyster business in Louisiana, Alabama, Florida, Mississippi, North Carolina or Maryland has been impacted by the British Petroleum BP Oil Spill Disaster - or if you are suffering injuries that you believe are related to the incident, then you should consider consulting with an attorney about what your options are.

 At Goldberg Finnegan, our personal injury lawyers will give a free telephone consultation, and handle the case on a contingent fee which means that if there is no recovery, there would be no attorney fees at all.
 Call (888) 213-8140 for more information.